Hurricane Liza: Sinaloa

 In the state of Sinaloa, heavy rainfall was recorded along the northern portion of the state near the Sonoran border.
-A peak total of 4.61 in was measured in both Hults and Choix.
+A peak total of 4.61 in was measured in both Hultes and Choix.
 Upon making landfall in the state, Liza became one of six tropical system to making landfall in the state at tropical storm intensity during the 1968-1995 time frame.
 Offshore Topolobampo, 12 ship boats were reported missing, and the 108 crewman were feared dead.
 On the mainland, some damage was reported.
 Some flooding was recorded and at least 1,000 homes were evacuated.
 In Los Mochis alone, 4,000 people were left without a home.
 Damage in the city totaled $300,000.

 Sonora

 Across Sonora, many homes were wrecked due to flooding.
 Light rainfall up to 1 in was recorded along the southeastern region of the state which led to reports of damage.
 In Navojoa, heavy damage was reported.
-Numerous faculty homes, as well as the school barn and dining hall lost their homes at the College of Pacific.
+Numerous faculty homes, as well as the school barn and dining hall lost their homes at the College of the Pacific.
 Damage totaled to $300,000.
 Along the southern portion of the state, in Yavaros, 155 people died, mostly adults.
 Roughly 80% of the town was flooded; it would take three years for the town to recover fully.

 About 30,000 people were left homeless statewide though other authorities estimated that 24,000 people were left homeless in both Sonora and Sinaloa combined.
 Throughout the mainland, 12 communities sustained heavy damage.
 In all, all, there are no reports of major damage in the mainland.